apache/mxnet/docs/api/python/ndarray/ndarray.md

 ```

 In the rest of this document, we first overview the methods provided by the
-`ndarray.NDArray` class and its subclasses, and then list other routines
-provided by the `ndarray` package.
+`ndarray.NDArray` class, and then list other routines provided by the `ndarray` package.

 The `ndarray` package provides several classes: